Cloaking In SEO: An Ultimate Guide

 You Could Be Penalized

-Search engines are susceptible to cloaking practices, and even minor instances of cloaking can result in penalties for search results.
+Search engines are susceptible to cloaking practices, and even minor instances can result in penalties for search results.

 Once that happens, it can be challenging to recover from the penalty, and your site may struggle to rank well for months or years.